Dealing with Tenant Issues

 Dealing with Tenant Issues | Evicting a Tenant

 I am often asked as Buffalo Landlord Tenant Attorney how long it takes to evict a tenant.
 This will depend on a number of factors, but it usually should only take three or four weeks if it’s done properly.
-The major grounds are either hold over, the tenant is staying beyond the term or nonpayment of rent, in which case a three-day notice needs to be promptly served on the tenant before the eviction process is started.
-Normally we can, depending on the court’s calendar, get into court within 10 to 12 days.
+The major grounds are either hold over, the tenant is staying beyond the term or nonpayment of rent, in which case a fourteen -day notice needs to be promptly served on the tenant before the eviction process is started.
+Normally we can, depending on the court’s calendar, get into court within 10 to 17 days

 If you are dealing with tenant issues, our Buffalo landlord tenant attorneys can help.
 Please call our office today to set up a consultation.